 Customers seeking training in the local area are limited by a small list of eligible training providers/ and/or approved programs.
-To enhance customer choice, out of area providers are often explored if feasible.
+To enhance customer choice, out of area providers are often explored if feasible for the customer.
+Customer choice is at the center of training decisions.
+All training requests are submitted for approval to the Supervisor for WIOA Title I programs.
 FCWS continues to work with training vendors and the state towards building a more robust local training provider list.
-Exceptions may be used in accordance with MPI 2017-09.
+Contract training may be used as a viable solution and may be procured through Frederick County Government Procurement and Contracting Department.